rhysbrooks1/CS321-002-s25-team-09/README.md

 - We will store the byte offset of a node on disk as the child pointers in the BTreeNodes.
 Note that we never need real child pointers in memory.

-- We will use RandomAccessFile  and FileChannel classes to read/write to the B-Tree data file.
+- We will use RandomAccessFile  and FileChannel classes to read/write to the BTree data file.
 This allows us to quickly set the file cursor to anywhere in the file in O(1) time using the `position(long pos)` method.
-We will use the ByteBuffer class to read/write to the B-Tree data file.
+We will use the ByteBuffer class to read/write to the BTree data file.
 Please see the example of writing to a random access binary data file shown in DiskReadWrite.java in the [Disk IO examples](https://github.com/BoiseState/CS321-resources/tree/master/examples/disk-IO-examples) folder in CS321-resources repo.
 This example shows a complete binary search tree as an external